-Nathan Hopson is an associate professor of Japanese and East Asian history in the Graduate School of Humanities, Nagoya University.
+Nathan Hopson is an associate professor of Japanese language and history in the Department of Foreign Languages, University of Bergen.
 He is currently completing a manuscript on the social history of nutrition science in modern Japan as a technology of nation building, focusing on school feeding (gakkō kyūshoku) and government-led nutritional activism as its central case studies.
-He has written several articles and edited volume chapters from this research include
+Recent publications from this research include

 “Nutrition as National Defense: Japan’s Imperial Government Institute for Nutrition, 1920-1940” (Journal of Japanese Studies 2019)